Fuseiniabdullai502/report-card-generator/README.md

     ```
 5. The `.gitignore` file is already configured to prevent this sensitive file from being committed to your repository.

-**For Production (Vercel, Firebase App Hosting, etc.):**
+**For Production (Firebase App Hosting):**

-1. In your hosting provider's settings, create a new environment variable named `FIREBASE_SERVICE_ACCOUNT`.
-2. Open the service account JSON file you downloaded.
-3. Copy the **entire content** of the JSON file and paste it as the value for the `FIREBASE_SERVICE_ACCOUNT` variable.
-The value should be a single-line JSON string.
-Most hosting providers handle this automatically, but if you're pasting it into a text file, ensure any newlines within the private key are escaped (e.g., `\\n`).
+You will not use the JSON file directly for App Hosting.
+Instead, you will copy its contents into a secret environment variable.
+This is covered in the deployment guide below.

 ### Running the Development Server